 22 Aug Mazunte: A Beach Lover’s Dream

-Mazunte’s warm crystalline waters and golden sand, jungly mountains reaching so close to shore, relaxed community vibe and abundance of small, locally-owned delicious eateries makes if a hard place not to love.
-The waves are gentle and good for swimming (on most days) and the the water itself oscillates between turquoise and emerald depending on the rays of the almighty sun.
-Named after the blue crab that may be found in many areas of the island, the name comes from the Nahuatl phrase “maxotetia” which means “please lay eggs here.”
+Mazunte’s warm crystalline waters and golden sand, jungly mountains reaching close to shore, relaxed community vibe and abundance of small, locally-owned eateries make it a hard place not to love.
+The waves are gentle and good for swimming (on most days) and the water itself oscillates between turquoise and emerald depending on the rays of the almighty sun.
+Named after the blue crab that is found in many areas of the island, the name comes from the Náhuatl phrase “maxotetia” which means “please lay eggs here.”
 As a main food source for its inhabitants, the crabs made a name for themselves in Mazunte.

-When I think back to that time, I remember that there were crabs literally everywhere.
-You couldn’t ecape them.
-They were running over the forest paths and I recal walking down steep stairs from my cliffside retreat directly to the sparsely populated beach that it overlooked, dodging their scurrying bodies all the way down.
-There are far fewer crabs now, though that’s not the only animal countrepart that the community has been inspired by.
+When I think back to that time, I remember that there were crabs everywhere.
+You couldn’t escape them.
+They were running over the forest paths and I recall walking down steep stairs from my cliff side retreat directly to the sparsely populated beach that it overlooked, dodging their scurrying bodies all the way down.
+There are far fewer crabs now, though that’s not the only animal cohabitant that the community has been inspired by.
 They have a long and intimate relationship with the sea turtles who use the beaches of Mazunte for their annual spawning ground.
 The Mexican Turtle Center has a living Turtle Museum with a central aquarium and hatchery pools, as well as a beautiful virgin beach dedicated to caring for the turtles in their process of spawning.

-Another thing we love and support in Mazunte is the collective that makes eco-friendly bath and beauty products in Mazunte.
-A female collective, they make lovely natural products from mosquito repellant to shampoos, soothing creams for sunburnt skin, lip balms and more.
-Perfect for days of sunshine and potential buggy evenings, these products support a good organization.
+Another thing we love in Mazunte is the collective that makes eco-friendly bath and beauty products in Mazunte.
+An all-female collective, they make lovely natural products from mosquito repellent to shampoos, soothing creams for sun-burnt skin, lip balms and more.
+Perfect for days of sunshine and potential buggy evenings, these products work well and support a worthy organization.

-In pre-Hispanic times was a military enclave of the Aztecs, it was a place of healing.
+In pre-Hispanic times, it was a place of healing.
 During Spanish colonial times, it was a stronghold for pirates, offering increased visibility of incoming ships.
 To this day, pilgrims visit to ask for healing and place offerings.
-We like Punta Cometa for the nice hike, the beautiful vista, and the neighboring virgin beach, Playa Mermejita, that the trail give access to.
+We like Punta Cometa for the hike, the vista, and the neighboring virgin beach that the trail gives access to, Playa Mermejita.

-While this beach is known for having rough breaks, it’s fantastic for watching a sunset or taking a stroll.
-It is a clothing optional beach, though so few visit here, you hardly notice (unlike it’s popular bohemian counterpart, Zipolite).
+While this beach is known for having rough breaks, its fantastic for watching a sunset or taking a walk.
+It is a clothing optional beach, though few visit here, so you hardly notice (unlike it’s popular nudist counterpart, Zipolite).
 Some adventurers have built “Robinson-Crusoe style” houses here from local materials.
 A walk down Playa Mermejita will lead you to Punta Ventanilla, known for a rock formation that appears like a window (the next beach over is Playa Ventanilla).
 You could pause and take in the view or stretch and do some yoga.
-At its easternmost point, Torón Rock, an outcropping to the extreme east of the beach where dolphins, whales, and orcas that swim close by in the open ocean can be spotted.
+At its easternmost point, Torón Rock, an outcropping to the extreme east of the beach, is a great place to spot dolphins, whales, and orcas that swim close by in the open ocean.

 Where is it?

 Mazunte is a small town on the Pacific coast in Oaxaca, Mexico.
-It is located 22 km southwest of San Pedro Pochutla on the coastal highway 200, about 10 km east of Puerto Angel and only 1 km from San Agustinillo and 264 km south of the capital of Oaxaca.
+It is located 22 km southwest of San Pedro Pochutla on the coastal highway 200, about 264 km south of the capital of Oaxaca.